 The math, finally

 You don't need to find better stocks.
 You don't need to time the market.
-You just need to stop bleeding.
+You just need to reduce structural drag.